Abdullah Öcalan: Early life and education

+Abdullah Öcalan spoke only Kurdish until elementary school, which he attended in a neighboring village.
+After he began school, he learned Turkish and began assimilating.
+He was impacted by Turkish nationalist school curriculum and dreamed of joining the Turkish army when he grew up.
+He applied to a military high school for future commissioned officers, but had failed the admission exam.
+Rejected from the military high school, Öcalan enrolled in a vocational high school in Ankara (Ankara Tapu-Kadastro Meslek Lisesi) in 1966.
+During high school, he attended anti-communist meetings, and occasionally Pro-Kurdish meetings set up by left-wing circles. Öcalan did not think about his Kurdish identity in a political way until he was nearly 20 years old. Öcalan was also a very conservative Muslim in his youth and admired Necip Fazıl Kısakürek.
+After graduating in 1969, Öcalan began working at the Title Deeds Office of Diyarbakır.
+It was at this time his political affiliation began to reform.
+He was relocated one year later to Istanbul where he participated in the meetings of the Revolutionary Cultural Eastern Hearths (DDKO), a Kurdish organization.
+Later, he entered the Istanbul Law Faculty but after the first year transferred to Ankara University to study political science.

+According to a book by journalist Necdet Pekmezci, Öcalan's return to Ankara was facilitated by the state in order to divide the Dev-Genç (Revolutionary Youth Federation of Turkey), of which Öcalan was a member.
+President Süleyman Demirel later regretted this decision, since the PKK was to become a much greater threat to the state than Dev-Genç.

-Öcalan was not able to graduate from Ankara University, as on the 7 April 1972 he was arrested after participating in a rally against the killing of Mahir Çayan.
+Öcalan was not able to graduate from Ankara University, as on 7 April 1972 he was arrested after participating in a rally against the killing of Mahir Çayan.
 He was charged with distributing the left-wing political magazine Şafak (published by Doğu Perinçek) and was held for seven months at the Mamak Prison.
 In November 1973, the Ankara Democratic Association of Higher Education, (Ankara Demokratik Yüksek Öğrenim Demeği, ADYÖD) was founded and shortly after he was elected to join its board.
 In the ADYÖD several students close to the political views of Hikmet Kıvılcımlı were active.
 In December 1974, ADYÖD was closed down.
 In 1975, together with Mazlum Doğan and Mehmet Hayri Durmuş, he published a political booklet which described the main aims for a Revolution in Kurdistan.
 During meetings in Ankara between 1974 and 1975, Öcalan and others came to the conclusion that Kurdistan was a colony and preparations ought to be made for a revolution.
 The group decided to disperse into the different towns in Turkish Kurdistan in order to set up a base of supporters for an armed revolution.
 At the beginning, this idea had only a few supporters, but following a journey Öcalan made through the cities of Ağrı, Batman, Diyarbakır, Bingöl, Kars and Urfa in 1977, the group counted over 300 adherents and had organised about thirty armed militants.